Operate Chop Shop; Traffic in vehicles with altered VINs (vehicle identity numbers)

 A “theft offense (including receipt of stolen property)” is an aggravated felony if a sentence of a year or more is imposed.
 8 USC § 1101(a)(43)(F).
 Section 10801 is not categorically (necessarily) a theft offense, because it can be committed by fraud.
 Carrillo-Jaime v.
 Holder, 572 F.3d 747 (9th Cir.
 2009).
 The more difficult question is whether it is an aggravated felony as receipt of stolen property, which the BIA has held can be property obtained by theft or fraud.
 Immigration counsel may identify arguments against this, but criminal defense counsel should assume conservatively that 10801 is an AF as receipt of stolen property if a year or more is imposed.

 AF based on $10,000 loss.
 If loss = the value of vehicles, this could amount to $10k loss to victim/s.
 Arguably 10801 is not a crime of fraud or deceit because it can involve theft2A crime of fraud or deceit is an aggravated felony if the loss to the victim/s exceeded $10,000.
 8 USC § 1101(a)(43)(M)(ii).
 Section 10801 can involve a vehicle taken by either fraud or theft.
-Because the statute appears not to be divisible (because there is no requirement that a jury decide whether theft or fraud was the conduct; see n.
-4), it should be judged according to the minimum conduct, which need not include fraud.
+Because the statute appears not to be divisible (because there is no requirement that a jury decide whether theft or fraud was the conduct), it should be judged according to the minimum conduct, which need not include fraud.
 Still, make every effort to avoid the $10k loss.
-See Pen C §§ 484 and 470 in chart.—but the act of altering the vehicle might be held to be deceit.
+See Pen C §§ 484 and 470 in chart.
+(See Categorical Approach Advisory for more information.)—but the act of altering the vehicle might be held to be deceit.
 By far the best practice is plea to theft with loss of $10k but not with 1 year, or burglary.
 See discussions at 487 and 470, and see § N.11 Burglary, Theft and Fraud.